xenobiolab/xenoquant/README.md

 ## Status

-XenoCall is under active development and intended for research use.
+xenoquant is under active development and intended for research use.